approvals/ApprovalTests.cpp/doc/mdsource/CMakeIntegration.source.md

 * `APPROVAL_TESTS_BUILD_CMAKE_INTEGRATION_TESTING` -- When `ON`, the tests in [tests/CMake_Tests](https://github.com/approvals/ApprovalTests.cpp/blob/master/tests/CMake_Tests) are run.
 Their job is to check that our CMake integrations still work.
 Note that these tests always run if this is the top-level project.
 Otherwise, they are only run if this is on and `APPROVAL_TESTS_BUILD_TESTING` is also on.
 Defaults to `OFF`.

+Currently, these are all the supported options:

+snippet: ApprovalTestsOptions.cmake

 ---

 [Back to User Guide](/doc/README.md#top)